nospexe/OOPS/README.md

 # OOPS
-Github repo for the OOPS course
+Github repository for the OOPS